autocore-ai/AutowareAuto/docs/installation/lgsvl.md

 $ ade --rc .aderc-lgsvl start --update --enter
 ```

-Pick a different `.aderc-*-lgsvl` file to manually choose a ROS version.
+Pick a different `.aderc-*-lgsvl` file to select a non-default ROS version.

 To start the LGSVL simulator, in the same terminal window: